If you require further information or one of your questions is not listed below, please do not hesitate to contact the CAHPI(BC) Executive Director

 Several CAHPI(BC) home inspectors offer a wide range of services including commercial inspections, indoor air quality investigations, new construction deficiencies list, building envelope surveys, WETT (wood stove) inspections, etc. As a consumer, please perform due diligence in your inspector selection.
 Following are links to a list of qualified CAHPI(BC) Commercial Building Inspectors and CAHPI(BC) WETT Certified Inspectors: Qualified CAHPI(BC) Commercial Inspection Members and CAHPI(BC) WETT Certified Members

-What should I know about ASBESTOS in a home?
+What Home Owners should know about ASBESTOS

 In most BC homes built prior to 1990, the presence of some building materials with asbestos is almost always present.
 It was commonly used in office buildings, public buildings and schools.
 It insulated hot water heating systems and was put into walls and ceilings as insulation against fire and sound.
 It has also been found in many products around the house: clapboard; shingles and felt for roofing; exterior siding; pipe covering; compounds and cement; textured and latex paints; acoustical ceiling tiles and plaster; vinyl floor tiles; and appliance wiring to name a few.